The Most Common Sleeping Positions & Their Meanings

 Meaning: A flexible friend

-Chances are you’re a true friend if you like to sleep in this way, eager to listen to anyone that needs to talk or help anyone that needs a hand.
+Chances are, you’re a true friend if you like to sleep this way, eager to listen to anyone who needs to talk and to help anyone who needs a hand.
 Surprisingly, you probably don’t really like to be the centre of attention.

 4. The Foetal Position

-The Foetal Position is Britain’s most popular sleeping position with 41% of people tending to adopt this position at night.
-Interestingly, double the amount of women than men tend to sleep in this way.
+The Foetal Position is Britain’s most popular sleeping position, with 41% of people tending to adopt this position at night.
+Interestingly, twice as many women as men tend to sleep in this way.
 It involves curling your knees towards your chest, as if sleeping in the womb.

 5. The Stargazer